 Canada is home to hundreds of varieties of birds.
 Their bright colours and unique songs make them a welcome sight in any backyard.
 We even use bird feeders, baths and houses to attract our favourites.

 Unfortunately, the nesting and roosting habits of certain types of birds can often bring them into conflict with humans.
 Without effective control, some birds are capable of causing serious damage to homes.
 Their droppings can stain and rot building materials as well as create unhealthy living conditions for residents.
 A source of considerable stress and aggravation is the European Starling, as known as the Common Starling.

-Like most successfully species of urban wildlife, starlings are extremely adaptable.
+Like most successful species of urban wildlife, starlings are extremely adaptable.
 As a cavity nesting bird, starlings would traditionally make their home in tree hollows as well as crevices found in rock and cliff faces.
-As forests and woodlands have disappeared through urban expansion, starlings have continued to change and adapt their nesting behaviour.
-Starlings now seek similar holes on man-made structures and will make build their nests inside anything that resembles a cavity.
+As forests and woodlands have disappeared through urban expansion, starlings have continued to change and adapt their nesting habits.
+Starlings now seek similar holes on man-made structures and will build their nests inside anything that resembles a cavity.

 If you are experiencing a problem with birds inside your vents, be sure to call Skedaddle.
 Our trained technicians will humanely remove the birds and their messy nest, as well as protect your home against re-entry.
-Call the professionals today and prevent and further damage to your home – 1-888-592-0387.
+After the removal and clean up is done, our technicians install high quality galvanized steel screens over every vent.
+With an aesthetically pleasing installation of our screens and all the bird droppings washed from your vent, your home will be looking good as new!
+Call the professionals today if you have birds living in your vents to prevent any further damage to your home – 1-888-592-0387.